FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/personal-appearance/1979-07-14-hornsea-carnival.md

 </tr>
 </table>

-### Fanz of Lena Zavaroni Facebook Page - Photos and Comments
+### Fanz of Lena Zavaroni Facebook Page - Missing Photos and Comments
 * Reconstructed from archive and sadly the archive is missing the posted photos, the photos used above may well be the some as some posted on Facebook but I am unable to confirm which.

 ### Saturday, 14 July 2019 - Post 1